Last Updated on February 24, 2026

 At 11 a.m. every day five mallards waddle into the lobby and jump into the Peabody lobby fountain.
 Later, at 5 p.m., they head back to the elevator for the ride up to their rooftop Royal Duck Palace.
 Each time they’re accompanied by the tune of John Philip Sousa’s King Cotton March.

 It’s a tradition dating back to 1933 when the hotel’s GM and a friend returned from a hunting trip.
 After imbibing a little too much sippin’ whiskey, they decided to put their live decoys in the fountain.
-The reaction among guests was greatly enthusiastic and now continues, more than 80 years later.
+The reaction among guests was highly enthusiastic and continues to this day, more than 90 years later.

 As you might expect, the hotel does attract a small crowd for this quacky event.
 It’s best to get a seat along the red carpet about an hour early.
 There’s also a good view from the second-floor lobby balcony.